 Hochbein holds a B.A. in English and a master’s degree in education from the University of Notre Dame.
 She worked as a teacher and a freelance writer before her arrival at Lehigh in 2014.

-English professor Beth Dolan and composer Amanda Jacobs will present lecture recital at Carnegie Hall on Nov.
-4.
+Beth Dolan, an associate professor of English, and composer Amanda Jacobs present lecture recital at Carnegie Hall.

 Provost Pat Farrell presented Witt with a Lehigh medallion during a dinner at the President's House.